 HOW TO REACH US

-The best option to come to Bruges would be by public transport.
+The best option to get to the Snuffel is by public transport.

 Line 3,13: Get off at the stop called ‘Brugge Keizer Karel’, go through the big gate and take Ezelstraat street until you reach nr.42.